hessammehr/hessammehr.github.io/CV.md

 ### [University of Glasgow Shadow Board][Shadow Board] <span>Leadership | 2022–2025</span>

-Contributing to the board’s mission of being a "critical friend" to senior UofG management.
-I advocated for specific concerns of early-career researchers and initiated the conversation within the board about widening recruitment to under-represented groups in the University.
+Contributing to the board’s mission of being a "critical friend" to senior UofG management, I advocated for specific concerns of early-career researchers and initiated the conversation within the board about widening recruitment to under-represented groups in the University.

 ### [Nuffield Research Placements] <span> Mentorship & public engagement | 2023–2024 </span>
 Widening participation summer research placements for high school students.